tdpham3/angular-lottery/README.md

 # Lottery Application

 This project is a lottery generator web app.
-It supports only Mega Millions so far.
+It supports only Mega Millions and Super Lotto Plus so far.

 ## Implemented Functionality

-Generates Unique Numbers for Mega Millions lottery.
+Generates Unique Numbers for Mega Millions and Super Lotto Plus lottery.

 Lottery Generation Logic is located in randomNumber factory.

 The behavior in the Lottery Generation Logic can accept parameters to alter the number range.

+The generated numbers are more presented as they are displayed as labels over plain text.

 ## To Do

-Place randomNumber factory under services.js.

-Include more lottery types such as Super Lotto Plus.
+Include more lottery types.

 Create tests for correctness.